rafaelsilva1406/portfolio/README.md

 # Portfolio
-Simple site that will hold all my UI/UX components examples.
+My portfolio site which is developing phase.
+Integrates with my linkedin account.

 ## IaC
 > Terraform template will build and deploy application within Azure Storage block as static site